redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 az disk-encryption-set create -n $desName -g $buildRG --source-vault $keyVaultId --key-url $keyVaultKeyUrl -o table
 ```

-## Grant the Azure Disk Encryption Set access to Key Vault
+## Assign required policies to the Azure Key Vault for the Azure Disk Encryption Set
 Use the *Azure Disk Encryption Set* you created in the prior steps and grant the resource access to the Azure Key Vault:

 ```azurecli-interactive